 So I decided to make my own mobile light poles from inexpensive products I bought at the home improvement store.
 And it turned out to be a pretty awesome easy DIY project.

-**Update: These mobile string light poles have been outdoors on our farm for 8 months and still work great!
+**Update: These mobile string light poles have been outdoors on our farm for over a year and still work great!

 - 6 gallon galvanized buckets 2 @ $15 each

 - Quikrete 2 @ $3 per 60# bag

 - 2″ diameter 10-foot long gray electrical conduit tubes 2 @ $7 each

 - paint to match conduit tubes if needed (updated)

 I showed my husband what I bought and told him what I wanted him to do.
 Then I stepped back to watch him make it all happen.